AlyssaHayhurst/Alyssa-s-Portfolio/index.md

 - 📝 Blog/Reflection: [Reflection #1](./posts/first_reflection.md)

 ## About me
-A short intro (interests, goals, tools I’m learning).
+I'm excited to learn more about coding and programming through the computer science course.
+Aside from computer science, I also love biology and chemistry, and I am interested inA short intro (interests, goals, tools I’m learning).

 ---
 *Update this page by editing `index.md` in your repository.*